 If you join the study, you and the young woman will be in it for three years or until she finishes grade 12, whichever comes first, except for 11th graders.
 If the young woman is in the 11th grade now, you and she will be in the study only 2 years.
 You will have one study visit today and one each year.
 The young woman will have an initial visit, a baseline visit a few days later and then one each year.
+Depending on when the young woman enrolls, she may also have an extra visit near the time of her graduation.
 Each visit for you will take about 2 hours.
 Each visit for the young woman in your care will take 3-4 hours.